-The Firm is deemed to have custody of the client's funds or securities when clients have standing authorizations with their custodian to move money from a client's account to a third party ("SLOA") and, under that SLOA, it authorizes us to designate the amount or timing of transfers with the custodian.
+The Firm is deemed to have custody of the Client's funds or securities when Clients have standing authorizations with their custodian to move money from a client's account to a third party ("SLOA") and, under that SLOA, it authorizes us to designate the amount or timing of transfers with the custodian.

-The SEC has set forth a set of standards intended to protect client assets in such situations, which we follow.
+The SEC has set forth a set of standards intended to protect Client assets in such situations, which we follow.
 By working with the qualified custodian, the Firm has in place seven provisions set forth by the SEC to assist in mitigating risk.
-The below must be followed for clients with third-party SLOAs:
+The below must be followed for Clients with third-party SLOAs:

-- 1. The client provides an instruction to the qualified custodian, in writing, that includes the client's signature, the third party's name, and either the third party's address or the third party's account number at a custodian to which the transfer should be directed. - 2.
-The client authorizes the Firm, in writing, either on the qualified custodian's form or separately, to direct transfers to the third party either on a specified schedule or from time to time.

-- 3. The client's qualified custodian performs appropriate verification of the instruction, such as a signature review or other method to verify the client's authorization and provides a transfer of funds notice to the client promptly after each transfer. - 4.
-The client can terminate or change the instruction to the client's qualified custodian. - 5.
-The Firm has no authority or ability to designate or change the identity of the third party, the address, or any other information about the third party contained in the client's instruction. - 6.
+- 1. The Client provides an instruction to the qualified custodian, in writing, which includes the Client's signature, the third party's name, and either the third party's address or the third party's account number at a custodian to which the transfer should be directed. - 2.
+The Client authorizes the Firm, in writing, either on the qualified custodian's form or separately, to direct transfers to the third party either on a specified schedule or from time to time. - 3.
+The Client's qualified custodian performs appropriate verification of the instruction, such as a signature review or other method to verify the Client's authorization and provides a transfer of funds notice to the Client promptly after each transfer. - 4.
+The Client can terminate or change the instruction to the Client's qualified custodian. - 5.
+The Firm has no authority or ability to designate or change the identity of the third party, the address, or any other information about the third party contained in the Client's instruction. - 6.
 The Firm maintains records showing that the third party is not a related party of the Firm or located at the same address as the Firm. - 7.
-The client's qualified custodian sends the client, in writing, an initial notice confirming the instruction and an annual notice reconfirming the instruction.
+The Client's qualified custodian sends the Client, in writing, an initial notice confirming the instruction and an annual notice reconfirming the instruction.

-As stated earlier in this section, account statements reflecting all activity on the account(s), are delivered directly from the qualified custodian to each client or the client's independent representative, at least quarterly.
-A client should carefully review those statements and are urged to compare the statements against reports received from us.
+As stated earlier in this section, account statements reflecting all activity on the account(s), are delivered directly from the qualified custodian to each Client or the Client's independent representative, at least quarterly.
+A Client should carefully review those statements and are urged to compare the statements against reports received from us.
 When a client has questions about their account statements, they should contact us, the Advisor, or the qualified custodian preparing the statement.